 - To see if the interest (in a savings account) has been deposited by the bank on time

 It is advisable to keep a check on the account balance from time to time and ensure that there are no unauthorised transactions.
 Also, check your monthly statement to see your unnecessary expenses and cut them to save more money.
-Keeping an eye on account balance and transactions can also help you make a monthly budget.
+Keeping an eye on the account balance and transactions can also help one make a sustainable monthly budget.

 State Bank of India (SBI) understands the importance of balance enquiry service for its customers and offers plenty of options for them to choose from.
 SBI has catered to the generation that was not internet-savvy and is now geared to serve the millennial who love to carry out banking online.